 Grand Canyon National Park

-Perhaps the most iconic in America’s slew of federal recreation areas, Arizona’s Grand Canyon National Park draws millions of visitors each year -- more than six million in 2017, to be exact, making it the second-most-visited park that year, bested only by Great Smoky Mountains.
+Perhaps the most iconic in America’s slew of federal recreation areas, Arizona’s Grand Canyon National Park draws millions of visitors each year.
 The park covers over 1.2 million acres and encompasses a large part of its massive namesake canyon, a gorge carved over millennia by the Colorado River.
 Whether to simply peer curiously over the edge of the rim or to take on a multi-day backpacking adventure down into the canyon, travelers of all stripes flock to this quintessentially American destination each summer -- though the landmark’s South Rim is open all year round.

 The Grand Canyon sees a wide range of weather events, thanks to its situation in the high desert of northern Arizona.
 With elevations ranging from 2000 feet to 8000, visitors can expect mild summers temperatures, with daytime averages in the 80s (except in certain parts of the park, which heat to over 100 F).
 Visitors in fall and spring will be treated to slightly cooler temperatures, ranging from 40 F to 70 F. The park does see snow during winter, and depending on conditions, certain roadways and trails may be closed.
 Always check the latest park conditions before setting out for your journey, which you can do by clicking here or dialing 928-638-7496.